giampaolo/giampaolo.github.io/content/blog/2025/psutil-drop-py27-support.md

 About dropping Python 2.7 support, 3 years ago [I stated](https://github.com/giampaolo/psutil/issues/2014#issuecomment-969263432):

-> [...] not a chance, for many years to come.
-[Python 2.7] currently
+> Not a chance, for many years to come.
+[Python 2.7] currently represents 7-10%
-> represents 7-10% of total downloads, meaning around 70k / 100k downloads per
+> of total downloads, meaning around 70k / 100k downloads per day.
-> day.

-Only 3 years later, and to my surprise, **downloads for Python 2.7 dropped to 0.36%**.
+Only 3 years later, and to my surprise, **downloads for Python 2.7 dropped to 0.36%**!
 As such, as of psutil 7.0.0, I finally decided to drop support for Python 2.7!

 ## The numbers